 join me in reminding @JBTrek08 that cops are using his bikes as weapons against protesters and he should stop selling bikes to cops

 — Jessie Singer (@jessiesingernyc) June 5, 2020

-Cops most recently shoved their Trek bicycles into a group of New Yorkers protesting against police brutality, in response to the killing of George Floyd, a black man, by a white Minneapolis police officer on May 25.
+Cops most recently shoved their bicycles into a group of New Yorkers protesting against police brutality, in response to the killing of George Floyd, a black man, by a white Minneapolis police officer on May 25.